Is your child experiencing challenges in reading or learning?

 - visual processing

 Visual-motor skills and endurance are developed through the use of specialized computer and optical devices, including therapeutic lenses, prisms, and filters.
 During the final stages of therapy, the patient’s newly acquired visual skills are reinforced and made automatic through repetition and by integration with motor and cognitive skills.
+We are helping patients with visual processing disorder and learning disabilities.
+We provide a battery of visual processing tests, also known as a functional or developmental visual evaluation.

 Learning-related Vision Problems